How to Set Up a College Fund

 This custodial account allows your child to own stocks and mutual funds.
 The custodian still controls the account until the minor reaches legal age.
 Note that it’s not tax-free.

-Annual contributions that exceed $15,000 may be subject to gift tax.
+Annual contributions that exceed $17,000 ($34,000 for a married couple) may be subject to a gift tax.
 It’s possible that a UGMA may reduce the amount of financial aid eligibility.
 Additionally, there is no penalty should the funds not be used for education expenses.

-Although generally used for retirement savings, IRAs can at times be used to pay for the cost of college.
-There are two types of IRAs: traditional and Roth.
-The main difference between the two:
+Although generally used for retirement savings, a Roth IRA can be used to pay for the cost of college.
+Contributions to Roth IRA are made with after-tax dollars but earnings grow tax-free.

 Generally, to make fee-free withdrawals from an IRA, the account holder needs to be at least 59 ½ years old.
-But IRAs can be used to pay for qualified education expenses, including tuition, books, and supplies.
+However, If you made the first contribution to your Roth IRA at least five years before, you can also withdraw the growth for qualified education expenses, including tuition, books, and supplies.

 Easing the Financial Burden

-Even after years of diligent saving, paying the full cost of college tuition isn’t an option for some families.
-They simply can’t afford their children’s college education costs.
-In these cases, there are a few options to fill the gaps and help students pay for college.
+Even after years of diligent saving, paying the full cost of college tuition isn’t affordable for some families.
+Fortunately, there are a few options to fill the gaps and help parents and students pay for college.

 Students getting ready to start college or those who are already enrolled could look into options like scholarships, grants, or private student loans.

-Consider filling out the Free Application for Federal Student Aid (FAFSA®).
+You’ll want to be sure to fill out the Free Application for Federal Student Aid (FAFSA).
 This is the first step in qualifying for federal aid, including scholarships and grants, work-study, and federal student loans.

 Scholarships